muratcangencturk/prompter/README.md

 npm install
 ```

+This command also installs **Puppeteer**, which downloads a headless Chrome
+binary used by `scripts/check-reload.js`.

 You **must** run `npm install` at least once (and whenever `package.json`
 changes) before executing `npm test` so the linter can access its tooling.